Autoregulation as a Network Motif

 The self-arrows in the network denote a gene that regulates its own expression, a process known as autoregulation.
 In the E.coli transcription network image (reproduced below), the black circles represent transcription factor genes with autoregulation, and the grey circles represent transcription without.

 There are 40 autoregulatory transcription factors in this network.
-Thirty-four of these are repressers — proteins that repress their own expression: negative autoregulation.
+Thirty-four of these are repressors — proteins that repress their own expression: negative autoregulation.

 Does autoregulation occur in this network significantly more often than it would at random?
 To answer that question, we'll need to compare it to the average number of self-arrows that would occur in an Erdős-Rényi network of the same size.